 Panty Hose compression garments are a traditional means of providing compression and support to the abdomen and legs in helping to manage and treat lower extremity Lymphedema, deep vein thrombosis ("DVT") and venous insufficiencies, or for simple swelling, tired and aching feet. (read more)

-A Panty Hose compression garment is usually worn during the secondary or "maintenance" phase of Lymphedema treatment after completion of complete decongestive therapy, or "CDT".
+Panty Hose compression garments are usually worn during the secondary or "maintenance" phase of Lymphedema treatment after completion of complete decongestive therapy, or "CDT".
 Panty Hose compression garments are made in a variety of sizes and colors, and are especially designed to fit the various anatomical structures of the waist and legs.

 Panty Hose compression garments are rated as to the amount of compression they apply, and it is important to choose the correct compression level that is required.
 Compression is measured in units referred to as millimeters of mercury or "mmHg", and should selected for treatment as follows.

 Class 0: 15 - 20 mmHg – for those at risk for Lymphedema

 Class I: 20 - 30 mmHg – for those at risk, or who have early or mild Lymphedema

 Class II: 30 - 40 mmHg – for moderate or severe Lymphedema

 Class III: 40 - 50 mmHg – for severe or hard to control Lymphedema